rl-conference/rl-conference.github.io/README.md

 ## About RLC
-The first Reinforcement Learning Conference (RLC) will be held in Amherst, Massachusetts from August 9–12, 2024.
+The first Reinforcement Learning Conference (RLC) will take place from August 9–12, 2024, at the University of Massachusetts Amherst, located at [1 Campus Center Way, Amherst, MA](https://maps.app.goo.gl/W6MYsTRJcNGK5bYeA).
 RLC is an annual international conference focusing on reinforcement learning.
 RLC provides an archival venue where reinforcement learning researchers can interact and share their research in a more focused setting than typical large machine learning venues.
 The RLC peer review process prioritizes rigorous methodology over perceived importance, aiming to foster scholarly discussions on both well\-established and emerging topics in RL.
 Papers accepted by RLC are published as articles in the [Reinforcement Learning Journal (RLJ)](//rlj.cs.umass.edu).